Nikon D3300 vs Sony A6000

 Body comparison: Nikon D3300 vs Sony A6000

 The side-by-side display below illustrates the physical size and weight of the Nikon D3300 and the Sony A6000.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D3300 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6000 is considerably smaller (34 percent) than the Nikon D3300.
 Moreover, the A6000 is markedly lighter (20 percent) than the D3300.
 In this context, it is worth noting that neither the D3300 nor the A6000 are weather-sealed.